Bromvlieg/gm_bromsock/README.md

 This is distributed under the MIT license. [(Read More)](LICENSE)

 ## Notes
-Windows .dll is compiled with Visual studio 2013 using the 2013 redist (https://www.microsoft.com/en-us/download/details.aspx?id=40784)
+Windows .dll is compiled with Visual studio 2022 using the 2022 redist [32bit](https://aka.ms/vs/17/release/vc_redist.x86.exe) | [64bit](https://aka.ms/vs/17/release/vc_redist.x64.exe)

     Regarding the documentation below, arguments in [tags] are optional and can be ignored.
-    If you use callbacks(which you should), then the functions which use callbacks will return nothing

     To receive and send data to non bromsock sockets, you'll have to add the true argument to the sock:Send(packet, [dontsendlength])
     And you'll have to provide a number of bytes to receive in the sock:Receive([count]) (or use sock:ReceiveUntil(string))

     If you want to receive more than 10MB in one sock:Receive([count]) call, you'll have to use sock:SetMaxReceiveSize(maxbytes) first to prevent the sanity checker throwing errors

     Every socket has 2 worker threads.
 A worker will block(unless you set blocking to false) until the requested action is done.
     This means, that you can call 2 functions at the same time.
 Example: Send and Receive.
-    But if you call Receive twice, and send after that, it'll be stuck on receiving until it got some data, after that the Send gets executed if you want more workers (Which I don't think you need, but screw it) sock:AddWorker()
+    But if you call Receive twice, and send after that, it'll be stuck on receiving until it got some data, after that the Send gets executed

     WARNING: if you disable blocking, then callbacks WILL generate disconnect events.
-Callbacks expect blocking, if not, it WILL fuck up
+Callbacks expect blocking.

 ## Packet
 ```lua